 What will happen if police encounter children congregating in ways that are in violation of a state order or the county declaration?

 Police know children are less likely to understand the seriousness of the order.
 As with adults found to be congregating, officers will likely approach them and educate them on the order and advise them of better options.
 If behaviors are especially problematic, officers may attempt to contact parents, but charges of any form will only be pursued against juveniles in the most extreme of situations.

 Parents are encouraged to share the seriousness of physical distancing and the stay at home order with children.
 The virus can be dangerous for all ages.
 In addition, the CDC states some transmission of the virus may be possible before people show symptoms.
-See our news release directed to teens with tips from teens.

 Please help share the following resources.

 N.C. executive order documents referenced on this webpage are available below.
 All N.C. executive order documents related to COVID-19 are available on the state website.

 N.C.
 Executive Order No. 138 — Phase 1 easing of COVID-19 restrictions, effective May 8

 N.C.
 Executive Order No. 141 — Phase 2 easing of COVID-19 restrictions, effective May 22